 The Master’s International (MI) Program combines the MPH program with 27 months of field experience in the US Peace Corps.
-To participate in the MI program, applicants must apply to and meet the criteria of both BUSPH and the US Peace Corps, as each institution makes its acceptance decisions independently.
+To participate in the MI program, applicants must meet the criteria of both BUSPH and the US Peace Corps, as each institution makes its acceptance decisions independently.

 MI students may concentrate in any department in the School.
-In addition to the MPH requirements, MI students must take IH 703 Global Public Health: History, Approaches & Practices, 2 credits; and IH 704 Global Public Health and Medical Care, 4 credits.
-MI students who are not Global Health concentrators must take PM 702 as their health policy & management core course and take IH 704 as an elective.
+In addition to the MPH requirements, MI students must take GH 703 Global Public Health: History, Approaches & Practices (2 credits); and GH 704 Global Public Health and Medical Care (4 credits).
+MI students who are not Global Health concentrators must take PM 702 as their health policy & management core course and take GH 704 as an elective.

 Program participants are highly encouraged to take GH 743 Implementing Health Programs in Developing Countries: Making Programs Work (4 credits) and/or GH 744 Program Design for Global Health (4 credits).
 These specially selected global health courses provide knowledge specific to the developing country environment.

-MI program participants can declare an HIV/AIDS specialty course of study to develop skills and knowledge vital to addressing the pandemic and learning about programs that address it.
-To gain this specialty, program participants must also take EP 764 The Epidemiology of HIV/AIDS in the Developed and Developing World, 2 credits; and IH 795 Global AIDS Epidemic: Social & Economic Determinants, Impact & Responses (4 credits) or GH 715 Antiretroviral (ARV) Program Management Issues in Low-Resource Settings (2 credits).
+MI program participants are encouraged to develop an HIV/AIDS specialty course of study to develop skills and knowledge vital to addressing the pandemic and learning about programs that address it.
+To gain this specialty, program participants take EP 764 The Epidemiology of HIV/AIDS in the Developed and Developing World (2 credits) and either GH 795 Global AIDS Epidemic: Social & Economic Determinants, Impact & Responses (4 credits) or GH 715 Antiretroviral (ARV) Program Management Issues in Low-Resource Settings (2 credits).
 (If unable to take any of the above, a relevant available course can be substituted with permission of the program’s MI Coordinator.)